Lutz Dietzold, CEO of the German Design Council, on sustainable design

 Why is it particularly important for our future to promote young designers and newcomers?

-Promoting young talent means quality assurance and the ability to innovate.
-The creativity of students enables valuable changes of perspective.
-In the confrontation with the know-how and the practical drive of renowned companies, a considerable innovative strength usually arises.
+Promotion of young talent means quality assurance and innovative ability.
+The creativity of students enables valuable changes in perspective.
+In the confrontation with the know-how and the practical thrust of well-known companies, a considerable innovative power usually develops.
 For the German Design Council, it is particularly important to open this door to the next generation for companies in Germany:

 With the German Design Award Newcomer and the ein & zwanzig Newcomer Award, which annually presents the next generation of international talent during Milan Design Week, the German Design Council offers newcomers a prominent stage.
 For many years, we have also been giving awards to students and graduates in the context of other competitions.
 Many fruitful collaborations have already arisen here.
 Our newcomers have long since become drivers of a new modern age.